ppy/osu-wiki/news/2024/2024-04-16-project-loved-april-2024.md

 I actually prefer to be ti— *Ahem*, let's just pretend that part of the beatmap description doesn't exist.

 One of the most popular maps from [OWC'21](/wiki/Tournaments/OWC/2021), ::Camo::{ user=5194391 }'s map of [Tie me down gently](https://osu.ppy.sh/beatmapsets/1621830#osu/3311238) has secured itself as a staple among any tournament mappool.
 Constant awkward aim and slider aim control keeps your fingers dancing whether you're playing NM, HR (bonus points!!) or that *other mod* that won't be mentioned for my own sake...
-This is, of course, assuming you're probably a normal player and not one of ::three::{ user=7562902 } [types](https://osu.ppy.sh/users/11415230) of ::aliens::{ user=2035254 }.
+This is, of course, assuming you're probably a normal player and not one of ::three::{ user=7562902 } ::types::{ user=11415230 } of ::aliens::{ user=2035254 }.

 Anyways, one vote for this map means one less HD map in your mappool that's a 250 BPM burst check map disguised as what those snarky mappoolers call "density".
 Your local charity full of ::snail aim players::{ user=5477343 } will be ecstatic to see this one again!

 ## osu!taiko

-The osu!taiko Loved candidates were chosen by ::aceticke::{ user=8838763 }, [Boaz](https://osu.ppy.sh/users/13302996), ::Gamelan4::{ user=9856910 }, [Horiiizon](https://osu.ppy.sh/users/8071438), and ::ler1211::{ user=19901680 }!
+The osu!taiko Loved candidates were chosen by ::aceticke::{ user=8838763 }, ::Boaz::{ user=13302996 }, ::Gamelan4::{ user=9856910 }, ::Horiiizon::{ user=8071438 }, and ::ler1211::{ user=19901680 }!

 <div align="center">
   <video width="95%" controls>